tanzeelak/house-agent/README.md

 https://house-agent-morning-water-9712.fly.dev/webhook
 ```

-## What we learned
+## What I learned

 This started as a lightweight conversational assistant for managing shared house workflows.
-The deeper we got, the more it surfaced distributed systems and orchestration problems emerging in a new interface paradigm.
+The deeper I got, the more it became a distributed systems and orchestration problem in a new paradigmn, the agentic ai world.

 **AI agents in an AI agent world.** The world is moving towards human → AI → AI → System.
 Our maintenance request portal now uses a chatbot, so our agent needs to communicate with that AI too.
 More services means more points of failure — it's like hiring a lawyer who has to negotiate with another lawyer.